rodolfodpk/go-crablet/README.md

 - Strong consistency guarantees
 - Support for complex business workflows

-Event sourcing is a pattern where all changes to application state are stored as a sequence of events.
-Instead of just storing the current state, you store the complete history of events that led to that state.
-This allows you to reconstruct past states, analyze how the system evolved, and build new views of the data without changing the original event log.
+Event sourcing is a pattern where all changes to application state are appended as a sequence of immutable events.
+Instead of updating the current state, you append new events that represent state changes.
+This append-only approach creates a complete, tamper-evident history that allows you to reconstruct past states, analyze how the system evolved, and build new views of the data without modifying the original event log.

 ## Documentation